-7.9.4.1.6 Organisation of an Event
+7.20.1.6 Organisation of an Event

-- (a) Only completed rounds will be scored. - (b) No test flying will take place without the frequency peg and the CD's permission. - (c) All transmitters will be impounded before the briefing. - (d) Briefing will be at 9.30 am. - (e) Flying will start at 10.00 am. - (f) Flying order will be determined as early as possible in the season and will be maintained as closely as practicable during the entire season of events.
-The starting point in the order will rotate through the season. - (g) The flying order for the day will be announced at the briefing and kept at base A. - (h) The daily event order will be determined by the CD to maintain a schedule which suits charging / cooling / recharging. - (i) Any competitor not ready to fly within five minutes of being called to the ready box will receive a zero score. - (j) Any competitor who does not get a model airborne within two minutes of being told to start will receive a zero score. - (k) Any competitor crossing the safety line before completion of the Limbo requirement (excluding initial launch) will receive a zero score. - (I) A competitor who is allowed a reflight will be given time to cool, discharge and recharge batteries. - (m) The CD should arrange for flying to cease as close to 6.00 pm as possible consistent with 7.9.4.1.7.(a) above.
+- (a) Only completed rounds will be scored.

+- (b) No test flying after the pilots briefing will take place without the CD's permission.

+- (c) Briefing will be at 9.45 am.

+- (d) Flying will start at 10.00 am.

+- (e) The flying order for the day will be announced at the briefing and kept at base A. - (f) The daily event order will be determined by the CD to maintain a schedule which suits charging / cooling / recharging. - (g) Any competitor not ready to fly within five minutes of being called to the ready box will receive a zero score. - (h) Any competitor who does not get a model airborne within two minutes of being requested to start will receive a zero score. - (i) Any competitor crossing the safety line (excluding initial launch) will receive a zero score.
+CD will say at briefing if launching over the safety line will be permitted or not.
+If winds change significantly during the day then this may be revised. - (j) A competitor who is allowed a reflight will be given time to cool, and recharge batteries. - (k) The CD should arrange for flying to cease as close to 6.00 pm as possible